Working with Intune in Microsoft Graph

 Take the ID from the application and determine the installation state for the application (and therefore user):

-The Microsoft Graph API controls access to resources via permissions.
+Microsoft Graph controls access to resources via permissions.
 As a developer, you must specify the permissions you need to access Intune resources.
 Typically, you specify the permissions in the Azure Active Directory portal.
 For more information, see Microsoft Graph permissions reference.

 Find out about the latest new features and updates for this API set.